 “This agreement is a welcome step that offers a prospect of hope for migrant workers in Qatar.
-There are some positive commitments – in particular relating to unpaid wages,” said James Lynch, Deputy Director of the Global Issues Programme at Amnesty International.
+There are some positive commitments – in particular relating to unpaid wages,” said Amnesty International press office, Deputy Director of the Global Issues Programme at Amnesty International.

 “However, the question of whether this is a true game changer will be answered by the actions of the government in the coming period.
 Will it, for example, categorically clarify whether it intends to change the law to allow all migrant workers, without exception, to leave the country without their employers’ say-so?
 This is something that on our reading they would have to do in order to fulfil this agreement.”